The grant cycle opens May 1

-Minnesota Energy Resources is committed to safety for our employees and the communities we serve.
-We recognize public safety response agencies today are often faced with increasing budget constraints.
-In response to this, Wisconsin Public Service Foundation, the charitable giving arm for Minnesota Energy Resources, is supporting local public safety response agencies with the Safety - It's Worth The Energy grant.
-The grant was established in 2015.
+We are committed to safety for our employees and the communities we serve.
+Wisconsin Public Service Foundation, our charitable giving arm, is supporting local public safety response agencies with the Safety – It's Worth The Energy grant.
+The grant was established in 2015, and $10,000 is awarded each year.

-- All organizations must provide emergency response services in the Minnesota Energy Resources service area.
+- All organizations must provide emergency response services in our service area.

 - County, local and volunteer fire, law enforcement and rescue agencies are encouraged to apply.

-Organizations previously awarded an It's Worth The Energy Safety Grant are eligible to apply, however, it must be for a new project proposal.
-Only one grant
+Organizations previously awarded a safety grant in years prior to 2017 are eligible to apply; however, it must be for a new project proposal.
+Only one grant application

 Online application will ask for the following questions, including attachment of a budget: